 How to Minimize Your Impact on Acadia

 If each visitor to Acadia walked off trail, took a rock, or left trash, the adverse impacts would quickly accumulate, impairing the environment for decades to come.
-Each summer, the Summit Stewards educate thousands of visitors on the trails about Leave No Trace.
-To reach visitors before they hit the park, the Acadia Digital Media Team and Summit Stewards created a series of short videos (view the combined videos below) to educate visitors about the 7 Leave No Trace Principles in Acadia National Park.
+In 2020, the Summit Stewards educated more than 11,000 visitors on the trails about Leave No Trace.
+To reach visitors before they hit the park, the Acadia Digital Media Team and Summit Stewards created a series of short videos to educate visitors about the 7 Leave No Trace Principles in Acadia National Park. friendsofacadia.org/leavenotrace

 Check for current Acadia closures due to weather, maintenance, and wildlife.
 Don’t forget to wear layers and bring water and a map.